bash-bastion/basalt/README.md

 - Prints why a command failed, rather than just printing the help menu (basher)
 - Better bpm completion scripts
 - More flexibly parses command line arguments (basher)
+- Install local directories as packages (bpkg)

-I originally created a [different](https://github.com/eankeen/shell-installer) Shell package manager but later abandoned it.
-When I _really_ needed the functionality, I forked Basher because it had an excellent test suite and its behavior for installing packages actually made sense, compared to `bpkg`
+I I forked Basher because it had an excellent test suite and its behavior for installing packages made more sense to me, compared to `bpkg`